telosnetwork/native-to-evm-escrow-example/README.md

 # Native to Telos Ecrow Example

-This repository contains a script to generate the EVM transaction data of a call to the `setLockDuration()` function of the `TelosEscrow` EVM contract.
+This repository contains a script that serializes the EVM transaction data of a call to the `setLockDuration()` function of the `TelosEscrow` EVM contract and generates the associated `Cleos propose` command from it.
-It will also go over how-to propose a multisig in order to send that transaction from Native Telos.

 ## Requirements